Toroidal compactifications of the moduli spaces of Drinfeld modules: Generalized and log Drinfeld modules

+In this paper, we consider the following types of log structures: \begin{enumerate} \item[(a)] log structures on the \'etale site $\cS$ of a scheme $S$ with $\cO=\cO_S$, \item[(b)] log structures on the \'etale site $\cS$ of a locally Noetherian formal scheme $S$ with $\cO=\cO_S$, \item[(c)] log structures on the site $\cS$ of open sets of an adic space $S$ with $\cO=\cO^+_S$, \item[(d)] log structures on the \'etale site $\cS$ of an adic space $S$ with $\cO=\cO_S$. \end{enumerate}

-In the case (a) (resp. (b)), $S$ endowed with a log structure is called a log scheme (resp. a log locally Noetherian formal scheme).
-A scheme endowed with an fs log structure is called an fs log scheme.
-The category of fs log schemes has fiber products.
+In (c) and (d), recall that an adic space has two sheaves of commutative rings $\cO_S$ and $\cO_S^+\subset \cO_S$ (cf. \cite{Hu}).
+For the \'etale site of a formal scheme, see \cite{GM}.
+For the \'etale site of an adic space, see \cite{Hu2}.
+In (a) (resp., (b)), $S$ endowed with a log structure is called a \emph{log scheme} (resp., a \emph{log locally Noetherian formal scheme}).
+A scheme endowed with an fs log structure is called an \emph{fs log scheme}.
+The category of fs log schemes has fiber products (see \cite[Ch.~III, 2.1.6]{O}).

 In this paper, we will use saturated log structures.
-In the applications in later sections in this paper, we will use log structures on adic spaces in (c) and (d) only in the following restricted ways.
-When we use (c), we will consider only the special log structure $M= \cO_S^+\cap \cO_S^\times \subset \cO_S$ endowed with the inclusion map $\alpha: M\to \cO=\cO_S^+$.
+In applications later in this paper, we will use log structures on adic spaces in (c) and (d) only in the following restricted ways.
+When we use (c), we will consider only the special log structure $M= \cO_S^+\cap \cO_S^\times \subset \cO_S$ endowed with the inclusion map $\alpha \colon M\to \cO=\cO_S^+$.
 When we use (d), we will consider only whether the log structure is trivial or not. \end{sbpara}